chapel-lang/chapel/man/chpl.rst

 The **chpl** command invokes the Chapel compiler. **chpl** converts one or more Chapel source files into an executable.
-It does this by compiling Chapel code to C99 code and then invoking the target platform’s C compiler to create the executable.
+It does this by compiling Chapel code to C99 code and then invoking the target platform's C compiler to create the executable.
 However, most users will not need to be aware of the use of C as an intermediate format during compilation.